nievadev/chatapi-dispatcher/README.rst

 Code-check
 ----------

-There's a make statement that uses mypy, flake8, and pylint.
+There's a make statement that uses mypy, flake8, and pylint to check the code recursively.
 This project is entirely typed and mypy compliant.

 ::